yasarigno/Mobile_Application_NUTRI-Z_for_Sante_Publique/README.md

 </p>

 The [Santé publique France](https://www.santepubliquefrance.fr) has launched a call for projects to find innovative ideas for food-related mobile applications.
 We propose _*NUTRI + Z*_ that will provide the user:
-  - **NutriScore**, which is a degree alphabetic from A to E (E being the worst),
+  - **NutriScore**, which is a letter grade varying from A (best) to E (worst),
   - an alert **Z** which inform the user whether the product likely have adverse effects on health or on the environment.
+We are working on a dataset which consist of foods or beverages.
+The alert **Z** takes into account the material of the packaging, the ingredients of the product.
+For instance, that its package contains plastics will mean that the product may pollute the environment.
+Therefore, the user will be informed about negative effects of consumpting that product.

-We are responsable for verifing that the database
+We are responsable for verifing if the database of OpenFoodFacts contains enough information to implement the application project.
+In other words, we provide a result on the feasibility of our project.

 ---
 Data source: